Skip to main content

 This rule will normally be applicable to members of staff who are on Unpaid Leave for a period of up to one academic year.

-In the case of those members of staff who are on Unpaid Leave for more than one year, employer's superannuation costs are normally met by the host institution.
+In the case of those members of staff who are on Unpaid Leave for more than one year but are paid by the host institution then the employer's superannuation costs are normally met by that host institution.

-Please note that for the avoidance of confusion it should be noted that 'Study Leave' or 'Paid leave' means that the member of staff’s salary is paid by the School during the leave.
-'Unpaid Leave' means that the salary is not paid by the school.
+Please note that for the avoidance of confusion it should be noted that 'Study Leave' means that the member of staff’s salary is paid by the School during the leave.
+'Unpaid Leave' referred to in this policy, means that the school does not pay the salary.

 Annual leave arrangements